Ceres (mythology): Marriage, human fertility and nourishment

-From at least the mid-republican era, an official, joint cult to Ceres and Proserpina reinforced Ceres's connection with Roman ideals of female virtue.
+From at least the mid-Republican era, an official, joint cult to Ceres and Proserpina reinforced Ceres's connection with Roman ideals of female virtue.
 The promotion of this cult coincides with the rise of a plebeian nobility, an increased birthrate among plebeian commoners, and a fall in the birthrate among patrician families.
 The late Republican Ceres Mater (Mother Ceres) is described as genetrix (progenitress) and alma (nourishing); in the early Imperial era she becomes an Imperial deity, and receives joint cult with Ops Augusta, Ceres's own mother in Imperial guise and a bountiful genetrix in her own right.
 Several of Ceres's ancient Italic precursors are connected to human fertility and motherhood; the Pelignan goddess Angitia Cerealis has been identified with the Roman goddess Angerona (associated with childbirth).

 Laws

-Ceres was patron and protector of plebeian laws, rights and Tribunes.
+Ceres was the patron and protector of plebeian laws, rights and Tribunes.
 Her Aventine Temple served the plebeians as cult centre, legal archive, treasury and possibly law-court; its foundation was contemporaneous with the passage of the Lex Sacrata, which established the office and person of plebeian aediles and tribunes as inviolate representatives of the Roman people.
 Tribunes were legally immune to arrest or threat, and the lives and property of those who violated this law were forfeit to Ceres.

 The Lex Hortensia of 287 BC extended plebeian laws to the city and all its citizens.
-The official decrees of the Senate (senatus consulta) were placed in Ceres's Temple, under the guardianship of the goddess and her aediles.
+The official decrees of the Senate (senatus consulta) were placed in Ceres's temple, under the guardianship of the goddess and her aediles.
 Livy puts the reason bluntly: the consuls could no longer seek advantage for themselves by arbitrarily tampering with the laws of Rome.
-The Temple might also have offered asylum for those threatened with arbitrary arrest by patrician magistrates.
-Ceres's temple, games and cult were at least part-funded by fines imposed on those who offended the laws placed under her protection; the poet Vergil later calls her legifera Ceres (Law-bearing Ceres), a translation of Demeter's Greek epithet, thesmophoros.
+The temple might also have offered asylum for those threatened with arbitrary arrest by patrician magistrates.
+Ceres's temple, games and cult were at least partly funded by fines imposed on those who offended the laws placed under her protection; the poet Vergil later calls her legifera Ceres ("law-bearing Ceres"), a translation of Demeter's Greek epithet, Thesmophoros.

 As Ceres's first plough-furrow opened the earth (Tellus's realm) to the world of men and created the first field and its boundary, her laws determined the course of settled, lawful, civilised life.
 Crimes against fields and harvest were crimes against the people and their protective deity.
 Landowners who allowed their flocks to graze on public land were fined by the plebeian aediles, on behalf of Ceres and the people of Rome.
 Ancient laws of the Twelve Tables forbade the magical charming of field crops from a neighbour's field into one's own, and invoked the death penalty for the illicit removal of field boundaries.
 An adult who damaged or stole field-crops should be hanged "for Ceres".
 Any youth guilty of the same offense was to be whipped or fined double the value of damage.